nodenv/node-build-update-defs/README.md

 ## Requirements

+iojs >= 1.0 or node >= 4.0

 Unlike virtually every other nodenv plugin, node-build-update-defs actually depends on node.
 (The scraper runs on node.)
-A somewhat recent version of node is required: iojs >= 1.0 or node >= 4.0.
-It is recommended to configure a node-version within the plugin directory itself (substitute your chosen version):
+A somewhat recent version of node is required – it is recommended to configure a node-version within the plugin directory itself (substitute your chosen version):

     $ cd "$(nodenv root)"/plugins/node-build-update-defs
     $ nodenv local 4.0